 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Over the last few months I have been searching for a ground for flat up to £235,500 and found one close by in Oldland I like with a park and transport links nearby, however it's only got 52 years on the lease.
-I can't really find anything else in Oldland for this price, so just wondered if I would be making a mistake acquiring a lease with such few years left?
+I have been on the look out for a leasehold apartment up to £235,500 and found one close by in Oldland I like with amenity areas and transport links in the vicinity, however it only has 51 years on the lease.
+I can't really find anything else in Oldland for this price, so just wondered if I would be making a grave error purchasing a short lease?

-Should you need a home loan the remaining unexpired lease term will likely be a potential deal breaker.
-Reduce the price by the amount the lease extension will cost if it has not already been discounted.
-If the current owner has owned the property for at least twenty four months you could ask them to commence the lease extension formalities and then assign it to you.
-An additional ninety years can be extended on to the current lease and have £0 ground rent by law.
-You should consult your conveyancing lawyer regarding this matter.
+If you need a mortgage the remaining unexpired lease term will be a potential deal breaker.
+Discount the price by the expected lease extension will cost if not already taken into account.
+If the current owner has owned the premises for a minimum of 2 years you may ask them to start the process of the extension and pass it to you.
+An additional ninety years can be extended on to the current lease with a zero ground rent applied.
+You should speak to your conveyancing solicitor about this.